-With an address in New Bedford, Massachusetts, Care One at New Bedford is one of seven facilities in the city.
+With an address in New Bedford, Massachusetts, Care One at New Bedford is one of six facilities in the city.
 We gave this nursing home an overall grade of B+.
 A score of this caliber requires solid marks in most areas.
 Based on our assessment, this facility looks like a good fit for most people.
-One of the highlights of this facility's profile is its strong short-term care score, which is addressed in the next paragraph.
+The best part of this facility's impressive report card was its short-term care rating.
+We discuss short-term care in the next section

 Care One at New Bedford